My Local Digital Marketing Agency

 1. Establish your expertise — People are always claiming that they are the best at what they do.
 But nobody is willing to back it up.
 But how do you build your credibility and reputation?
 You can guest-post on credible websites.
 Make sure to target sites with a Domain Authority larger than your own.
 Do not focus on websites within your industry niche.

 1. Nurture a relationship — If your objective is link building, you can be sure that you share the same goal with the website you are guest-writing for.
-That is the reason why you do not spread yourself thin by writing for every website that will have you.
-Make the time to write again and again on the same site, so that you would be able to build a relationship with them.
-Nobody wants to be used, and if websites realize what you are doing, they would either delete your posts or blacklist you.
+That is why you do not spread yourself thin by writing for every website that will have you.
+Make the time to write repeatedly on the same site to build a relationship with them.
+Nobody wants to be used, and if websites realize what you are doing, they will either delete your posts or block you.

 1. HARO — Haro stands for Help a Reporter Out, and it is one of the quickest ways to establish your credibility.
-The website is a repository of information and first-hand resource that is used by journalists for their reports.
-Imagine if you are quoted in a prestigious news site like CNN or The Washington Post and readers will realize, “This guy knows what he’s talking about?”
+The website is a repository of information and first-hand resources journalists use for their reports.
+Imagine if you are quoted in a prestigious news site like CNN or The Washington Post , and readers will realize, “This guy knows what he’s talking about?”
 What do you think that will do to your reputation?

 1. Scour for broken links — Google will penalize your website for broken links.
 And nobody wants that.
-So, what you do is look for websites that changed their URL, changed names, or have shut down.
-Again, focus only on sites that are considered an authority in their field.
-Next is to find the websites that are still linking to the outdated resource.
-To do this, you can download Check My Links, which is a Google plugin.
-After that, you need to contact those websites and inform them about the broken link.
-You can then suggest a similar topic, which links to your website.
+So, you look for websites that have changed their URL, changed names, or shut down.
+Again, focus only on sites considered to be authorities in their field.
+Next, I will find the websites still linked to outdated resources.
+You can download Check My Links, a Google plugin.
+After that, you must contact those websites and inform them about the broken link.
+You can then suggest a similar topic that links to your website.
 Although you cannot get 100% of them to link back, there is a high likelihood that they will click on your link to check out your content.
 If they see anything of value, they will gladly exchange links.

-You might ask yourself, “How to find websites that accept guest posts?”
+You might ask yourself, “How do you find websites that accept guest posts?”

 There are two ways to do this.
-First is you monitor what your competitors are doing (make sure to choose only those that rank higher than you).
-With a backlink tool, you can see which websites they are listed as a contributor and go from there.
+First, you monitor what your competitors do (choose only those that rank higher than you).
+A backlink tool lets you see which websites are listed as contributors and go from there.
 Another way is to use Google and write your keywords on the search box + a variation of the following phrases: “write for us,” “guest post,” “submit an article,” and the like.
 It should give you quite a few options.

-Those are some of the strategies on how to build links to your website.
+Those are some strategies for building links to your website.
 Again, nobody said that it is easy.
-But if you follow the correct path, you would be able to E-A-T, which stands for expertise, authoritativeness, and trustworthiness.
-E-A-T is Google’s distinct formula to rate websites.
+But if you follow the correct path, you can E-A-T, which stands for expertise, authoritativeness, and trustworthiness.
+E-A-T is Google’s distinct formula for rating websites.